 • 380,000 printed books

-• 7 faculty librarians over expert knowledge and research assistance
+• Six faculty librarians offering expert subject research assistance

-• Disability support — from research support to assistive technology
+• Disability support — from scanning services and research support to assistive technologies

 • In-house coffee shop